Cyberchrist

 Cyberchrist is the seventh album by heavy metal band Vicious Rumors.
 It was released in 1998.
 The record continues the experimentation with the groove metal sound that they started on previous album, Something Burning.
 It is the final album to feature bassist Tommy Sisco, drummer Larry Howe and guitarist Steve Smyth.
-It is also the only album to feature lead singer Brian O'Conner.
+It is also the only album to feature lead singer Brian O'Connor.